bigskysoftware/_hyperscript/www/features/on.md

 The `on` feature is the primary way to hook hyperscript into the DOM event system.
 It is typically placed on DOM elements directly, using the `_`, `script` or `data-script` attribute.

 The `on` handler can specify parameters.
-The value of these parameters will be taken from the `event` or`event.detail` object of the triggering event and matched by name.
+The value of these parameters destructured from properties on the `event` or`event.detail` object of the triggering event and matched by name.

 So if an event has the value `event.detail.foo = "bar"` then the `on` declaration could look like this:

 ```html
 <div _="on anEvent(foo) log foo">